usalu/semio/README.md

 That's it!

-> WARNING: The first time you will use semio, the Windows Firewall will ask you to allow for internet access for `restproxy.exe` and `semio.exe`.
+> NOTE: The first time you will use semio, the Windows Firewall will ask you to allow internet access for `restproxy.exe` and `semio.exe`.
 This is because the semio backend is a microservice architecture which communicates over several ports. semio will by default **<ins>not</ins>** access the internet because a local server will be started.
-If you you want to host the backend somewhere else, you **<ins>can</ins>** but that requires a Rhino.Compute license and an active server and in the client the url needs to be set.
+If you want to host the backend somewhere else you **<ins>can</ins>** but that requires a Rhino.Compute license, an active server and configuration in the client.

 ### Hello World
-Now you can layout your first design!
+Now you can lay out your first design!
 ![Hello World](docs/examples/helloworld/grasshopper.gif)

 ### Nakagin Capsule Tower